TheBurningDust/xdccget-for-windows/README.md

 like wget or curl.
 It supports at the moment Linux, Windows (with cygwin) and BSD-variants.
 Also OSX with some installed ports works.

-*Note*: This is an version of xdccget that runs on Windows 7/8 and 10 natively without the need for cygwin dlls.
-You can compile it for yourself with the free Visual Studio 2019 Community edition or you can just download it [here](https://github.com/TheBurningDust/xdccget-for-windows/releases/tag/1.00) from Github as a precompiled binary executable for Windows x64 cpu architecture.
-You can just run the exe file, the openssl depencency is linked statically.
-Please read the docs below for more infos on the program itself.

 ## Quick facts
 * it is free software licenced under the GPL
 * minimal usage of cpu and memory